Social Security Number (SSN) & ITIN

 How to apply?

-Step 1: If you are a new/initial student or scholar, you must complete your SEVIS check in with ISSS first and have been present in the United States for 10 calendar days.
+Step 1: If you are a new/initial student or scholar on a document issued by Vanderbilt, you must complete your SEVIS check in with ISSS first and have been present in the United States for 12 calendar days.

 - Submit the Social Security Letter Request on the ISSS Portal under General Forms Upload along with completed and signed Social Security support letter form.
 The SSN letter request form requires a signature from your immediate supervisor in your hiring department.
 ISSS will review and contact you after you submit the request if we need any further details from you.
 Otherwise, we will return back your letter within 3-5 business days upon receipt.
 Please review the request in the ISSS portal for further instructions

 - Valid passport